nivali3/EPP_final_project/README.md

 QUESTION: In table_5_6_NLS, how does the initial values for k, g, and s guessed?

 First Task: `table_5_6_nls.ipynb`- TRY to re-do the code using estimagic.

+## REMEMBER: Fix the PATH in the files at the end!